W. G. Grace: Bowling

 As a bowler, Grace belonged to what Altham calls the "high, home and easy school of a much earlier day".
 Using a roundarm action, Grace was adept at varying both his pace and the arc of his slower deliveries which worked in from the leg side of the pitch.
 The chief feature of his bowling was the excellent length which he consistently maintained.
 He originally bowled at a consistently fast medium pace but in the 1870s he increasingly adopted his slower style which utilised a leg break.
-He called his leg break a "leg-tweeker" but he put very little break on the ball, just enough to bring it across from the batsman's legs to the wicket and he invariably posted a fielder in a strategic position on the square leg boundary, a trap which brought occasional success.
-He was unusual in persisting with his roundarm action throughout his career, when almost all other bowlers adopted the new overarm style.
+He called this a "leg-tweeker" but he put very little break on the ball, just enough to bring it across from the batsman's legs to the wicket and he invariably posted a fielder in a strategic position on the square leg boundary, a trap which brought occasional success.
+He was unusual in persisting with a roundarm action throughout his career, while almost all other bowlers adopted the newly-legalised overarm style.

 Fielding

-In his prime, Grace was noted for his outstanding fielding and was a very strong thrower of the ball; he was once credited with throwing the cricket ball 122 yards during an athletics event at Eastbourne.
+Grace in his prime was noted for his outstanding fielding and was a very strong thrower of the ball, as he demonstrated when he threw one for 122 yards during his athletics career.
 He attributed this skill to his country-bred childhood in which stone throwing at crows was a daily exercise.
 In later life, Grace commented upon a decline in English fielding standards and blamed it on "the falling numbers of country-bred boys who strengthen their arms by throwing stones at birds in the fields".

-Much of Grace's success as a bowler was due to his magnificent fielding to his own bowling; as soon as he had delivered the ball he covered so much ground to the left that he made himself into an extra mid-off and he took some extraordinary catches in this way.
+Grace's Wisden obituary said that much of his success as a bowler was the result of his magnificent fielding to his own bowling; as soon as he had delivered the ball he covered so much ground to the left that he made himself into an extra mid-off and he took some extraordinary catches in this way.
 In his early career, Grace generally fielded at long-leg or cover-point; later he was usually at point (see Fielding positions in cricket).
 In his prime, he was a fine thrower, a fast runner and a safe catcher.

-Amateur status

-The expenses enquiry at Gloucestershire took place in January 1879.
-W. G. and E. M. were forced to answer charges that they had claimed "exorbitant expenses", one of the few times that their money-making activity was seriously challenged.
-The claim had been submitted to Surrey regarding the controversial 1878 match in which Billy Midwinter was brought in as a late replacement, but Surrey refused to pay it and this provoked the enquiry.
-The Graces managed to survive "a protracted and stormy meeting" with E. M. retaining his key post as club secretary, although he was forced to liaise in future with a new finance committee and abide by stricter rules.